sf-fiery-skippers-2017/Lab-Tracker/CONTRIBUTING.md

 ### Pull Request Workflow

-Make sure to set your git user and email so you get credit for your work

 - Create a branch named for the feature you are working on
 - Write Code
 - Commit your code and write a good commit message